Azure/aksArc/.github/ISSUE_TEMPLATE/bug_report.md

 **Collect log files**
-- From a PowerShell Admin window run **Get-AksHciLogs**
-- If you are running into issues with the deployment wizard in Windows Admin Center, run **Get-SMEUILogs.ps1** from the machine hosting Windows Admin Center.”
+- Run **Get-ArcHciLogs**.
+If you are running into issues collecting logs, refer to the [troubleshooting documentation](https://learn.microsoft.com/en-us/azure/aks/aksarc/get-on-demand-logs).